Clear Aligner Therapy and Instructions

 We’ll be happy to show you special techniques for keeping your teeth clean while you have your braces.
 Here are some instructions for brushing properly; keep them handy as a refresher course between cleaning appointments!

-Our doctors do not perform any orthodontic treatment but work closely with local specialists throughout your treatment.
+Our doctors do not perform any traditional orthodontic treatment with brackets and wires but work closely with local specialists throughout your treatment.
+We do however provide clear aligner therapy.

 When braces are placed on your teeth to correct a poor alignment (called a malocclusion), they actually move your teeth slowly through the bone in your jaw.
 They do this by creating tension, or pressure, on one side of your teeth.
 The wires do the work.